seanox/aspect-js/manual/en/markup.md

 extended by the additional script type `composite/javascript`, which uses the normal JavaScript but is not recognized by the browser in comparison to `text/javascript` and therefore not executed directly.
-But the renderer recognizes the JavaScript code and executes it in every revelevant render cycle.
+But the renderer recognizes the JavaScript code and executes it in every relevant render cycle.
 In this way, the execution of the SCRIPT element can also be combined with the `condition` attribute.